-As of the Record Date, Prior Options and Options to purchase an aggregate of 1,459,060 Common Shares, representing approximately 0.27% of the Company's issued and outstanding Common Shares on a non-diluted basis are currently outstanding under the Prior Option Plan and the Equity Incentive Plan, and the number of Common Shares allocated to Prior RSUs and RSUs is 21,538,343 (excluding the RSUs granted to Mr. Chen as a stand-alone inducement, of which 7,891,063 are currently outstanding), representing approximately 4.05% of the Company's issued and outstanding Common Shares (or 5.54% of the Company's issued and outstanding Common Shares if including the 7,891,063 outstanding RSUs granted to Mr. Chen as a stand-alone inducement).
-As of the Record Date, 8,779,456 Common Shares, representing approximately 1.65% of the Company's current issued and outstanding Common Shares (on a non-diluted basis), are available for issuance under the Equity Incentive Plan (assuming full deduction of equivalent Common Shares against the share limit for grants under that plan).
+As of February 28, 2018, Options to purchase an aggregate of 862,204 Common Shares, representing approximately 0.16% of the Company's issued and outstanding Common Shares on a non-diluted basis were outstanding under the Equity Incentive Plan, and the number of Common Shares allocated to RSUs was 10,869,914 (excluding the RSUs granted to Mr. Chen as a stand-alone inducement, of which 5,260,709 were then outstanding), representing approximately 2.03% of the Company's issued and outstanding Common Shares (or 3.01% of the Company's issued and outstanding RSUs granted to Mr. Chen as a stand-alone inducement).
+As of February 28, 2018, 22,006,554 Common Shares, representing approximately 4.10% of the Company's issued and outstanding Common Shares (on a non-diluted basis), were available for issuance under the Equity Incentive Plan (assuming full deduction of equivalent Common Shares against the share limit for grants under that plan).